matm/jQuery-File-Upload-Wiki/Options.md

 ### multipart
 If set to *false*, streams the file content to the server url instead of sending a [RFC 2388](http://www.ietf.org/rfc/rfc2388.txt) multipart message.
 Non-multipart uploads are also referred to as [HTTP PUT file upload](http://de.php.net/manual/en/features.file-upload.put-method.php).
+**Note:** Form data is ignored when the multipart option is set to *false*.

 * Type: *boolean*
 * Default: *true*